ASAKASA

 3. 03

-Raven compresses regime context across twenty-seven named sources.
+Raven compresses regime context across twenty-eight named sources.
+Bastion makes pre-registration, custody, kill triggers, and stand-down discipline explicit before live-market research can act.
+Industries decomposes how capital markets manufacture income — separating durable, coverage-backed yield from return of capital across the instruments most investors avoid.
 Translight studies passive liquidity on a central-limit order book.
 The Decentralized Exchange AMM studies delta-neutral perpetuals microstructure.
 Yutani benchmarks the physical floor of signal-to-submit latency.
-Each is measured against live venue state, never synthetic replay.
+The venue-facing engines are measured against live venue state, never synthetic replay.

 4. 04